-Secret Amazon tips and tricks: The definitive guide
+Amazon tips and tricks: Best shopping hacks to know

 Shop with Alexa

 Using Amazon Alexa via an Amazon Echo speaker or the main Amazon app, you can order or re-order any items.
 Just say "Alexa, order [product name]."
 Be sure to set up a confirmation code in your Alexa app to prevent accidental orders.
 You can also use Alexa shopping skills to browse deals at other retailers.
-Also, stay tuned for more Alexa-only deals this Prime Day 2019.
+Also, stay tuned for more Alexa-only deals this holiday season.

 Amazon Cash (or Top Up)